 Basic Information of Landlords and Tenants

-Including the basic information of you and your tenants in your lease agreement is absolutely necessary.
+Including the basic information of you and your prospective tenants in your lease agreement is absolutely necessary.
 Things like first and last names, contact details, lease term and identification numbers allow for verification of all parties involved in the agreement.

 Signatures of Both Parties